PeterWone/children-of-dog/README.md

-# Antipodean Test Book - New Format
+# Children of Dog

-This is a test project demonstrating the new book compilation format that simplifies the existing complex system.
+The story Antipodean has been renamed and also heavily reorganised to suit the book compiler I'm also writing.

 ## Structure